mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.md

 ![CLI](../images/cockpit.png)

-Once configred you can press CTRL + C to stop the configuration server and start using the CLI.
+Once configured you can press CTRL + C to stop the configuration server and start using the CLI.
 Remember the passkey you have created ,as you will be using it with almost all CLI commands.

 ## Passkey as environment variable